soufiane2123/nfts-drop-dapp/README.md

 - **Fetch NFT Data by Address**: Find out which NFTs are owned by a specific address.
 Enter the address, and you'll get a list of the NFTs they own.

+- **Fetch Tokens Data by Address**: Find out which Tokens are owned by a specific address.
+Enter the address, and you'll get a list of the Tokens they own.

 - **Buy Me a Coffee Page**: If you find this project helpful, consider supporting us with a cup of coffee.
 Your contributions help us maintain and improve this DApp.

 ## Getting Started